swenson/sort/README.md

 Overview
 --------

-`sort.h` is an implementation a ton of sorting algorithms in C with a user-defined type that is defined at include time.
+`sort.h` is an implementation of a ton of sorting algorithms in C with a user-defined type that is provided at include time.

 This means you don't have to pay the function call overhead of using a standard library routine.
 This also gives us the power of higher-level